ManuelB/XMPPJSONPatchSyncModel/README.md

 # Company

-This software was proudly developer by [Incentergy GmbH](http://www.incentergy.de)
+This software was proudly developed by [Incentergy GmbH](http://www.incentergy.de)